GGozdziewski1994/TicTacTo/README.md

 $ git clone [ link to repository ]

 ## Turn on the game
-Please access [ index.html ]  in your browser
+Please access [ index.html ]  in your browser.
+if it doesn't work.
+In the command line of the directory where the index.html file is located, enter: $ live-server

 ## Test run
 In the command line, type: